GUIDE 2024

 Technical writing within the medical and science realm comes under the traditional technical writing umbrella.

-This was the first example of taking technical information and modifying it to make it understandable for a specific audience.
+This is the first example of modifying technical information to make it understandable for a specific audience.

 Researchers use this academic to interpret their findings, organize and condense them into engaging content, and publish it in various journals, newsletters, and online platforms.